cybera/netbox-sidekick/docs/development.md

 let g:syntastic_python_flake8_post_args='--ignore=W504,E501'
 ```

-## Add unit tests where possible

-Unit tests are stored in the `netbox_sidekick/tests` directory.
-Files begin
-with `test_`.

-To test the files, run:
+## Working With Models

+### Creating Models

+If you need to create a model, please use the following process:

+1. Define the model in either a new or an existing related file under the
+   `models` directory.

+2. Once created, add an import statement to the `models/__init__.py` file.

+3. Add an admin entry for the model to the `admin.py` file.

+4. Define a filter for the model in the `filters` directory.
+Either add the
+   filter to a new or an existing related file.
+Also add an import statement
+   to the `filters/__init__.py` file.

+4. Repeat the process for `tables` and `views`.

+5. Define at least two standard templates for indexing and detail views in the
+   `templates/netbox_sidekick` directory.

+8. Add new URLs to the `urls.py` fiile.

+7. Add navigation entries to the `navigation.py` file.

+Once this is in place, add some basic unit tests to ensure basic functionality
+works:

+1. Create any required fixtures under the `fixtures` directory.
+If you define
+   fixtures in a new file, add a reference to that file in the
+   `tests/utils.py` file.

+2. Create some basic unit tests, using existing tests as references, to either
+   a new or an existing related file in the `tests` directory.

+Run the suite of tests by doing:

 ```shell
 $ cd /opt/netbox/netbox
 $ python manage.py test netbox_sidekick
 ```

-## Update migrations when required
+### Update Migrations

-If you make any changes to `models.py`, you will need to generate a new set of
+If you add new models or modify existing mdoels, you will need to generate a new
-migrations.
+set of migrations.

 First make sure you have the following in `configuration.py`: